• Home

 with Elaine Taylor-Klaus, MCC

-With more than 40% of adults demonstrating symptoms of neurodiversity, according to the CDC in 2021, it is more essential than ever for all coaches to acquire a functional literacy about neurodiversity.
+It is more essential than ever for all coaches to acquire a functional literacy about neurodiversity.
+On the one hand, there is an expanding general awareness about giftedness and exceptionalism.
+On the other, according to the media, we are in the midst of a global mental health crisis.
+And while there is some question whether COVID did more to create or shed light on the limitations of therapeutic systems, the data is clear.
+People are struggling.
+The CDC reported that more than 2 out of 5 adults in the US demonstrated symptoms of anxiety or depression during research in 2021, and many are having a difficult time finding available therapeutic providers.
+As a result, it is more essential than ever for all coaches to acquire a functional literacy about neurodiversity.
 This is not to suggest that we cross into the realm of therapy, but that we understand enough to be able to partner effectively with all clients, and be well-informed about whether and when to make referrals to specialized coaches or other helping professionals.

+Neurodiversity-informed coaching is not dramatically different from neurotypical coaching, so much as it provides a difference in awareness that lends itself to using some tools more intentionally than others.
+Neurodiversity-informed coaching awareness and skills aren’t complicated, but in today's stress-filled world they must be included as a fundamental part of coach training – to serve neurodivergent and neurotypical coaches and clients, alike.
 This session will discuss what neurodiversity-informed training for coaches might include, and make a case for why it should be considered a core competency for all coaches.
 It is not designed to train coaches to become specialists in supporting any particular aspect of neurodiversity.
-Instead, it will provide coaches with a general education to recognize, understand, and determine whether, when, and how to ethically provide coaching for neurodiverse clients.
-In this highly interactive session, participants will be invited to understand and explore neurodiversity through the lens of their own personal coaching examples.
+Instead, it will provide coaches with a general education to recognize, understand, and determine whether, when, and how to ethically provide coaching for clients with all kinds of neurodiversity.
+In this interactive session, participants will be invited to understand and explore neurodiversity through the lens of their own personal coaching examples.

 Learning objectives: